OnroerendErfgoed/atramhasis/paper/paper.md

 creating new thesauri, especially if they are meant to be integrated in a wider enterprise architecture.

-A conceptscheme has no limit on the number of concepts or collections.
+A conceptscheme has no hardcoded limit on the number of concepts or collections.
 The largest Flandes Heritage conceptscheme holds some 1.485 concepts.
+Bigger conceptschemes are certainly possible, but no upper limit has been reached so far.
-While a lot more concepts can be added, we find that generally the very large thesauri such as the Art and Architecture Thesaurus or the AGROVOC thesaurus define custom properties or have smaller subgroups to keep the thesarus navigeable.
-Flanders Heritage has always shied away from creating heterogenous conceptschemes, opting for conceptschemes with a tight focus.
-Eg. the Flanders Heritage thesaurus has different conceptschemes that each map to an AAT Facet (Styles and Periods, Activities, Materials, Objects).
-While the end result is very similar, even on a semantic level, Atramhasis is currently not equipped to support facets within a single conceptscheme.
+However, we do feel Atramhasis is not ideal for hosting very large thesauri such as the AAT [@aat].
+Often such a thesaurus defines custom properties or has smaller subgroups to keep the thesarus navigeable.
+At Flanders Heritage we have avoided creating heterogenous conceptschemes, opting for conceptschemes with a tight focus.
+Eg. the Flanders Heritage thesaurus has different conceptschemes that each map to an AAT subgroup called a Facet (Styles and Periods, Activities, Materials, Objects).
+While the end result is very similar Atramhasis does not currently support something like the facets the AAT employs to organise concepts in different subgroups within a single conceptscheme.
+So far, this has not proved to be an issue.

 # Acknowledgements